SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 losses.
 The transformers’ efficiencies can be defined for every time step (e.g., the efficiency of a thermal powerplants in dependence of  the ambient temperature).

-Currently only Generic Transformers can be used within the Spreadsheet Energy System Model Generator.
 These may have one or more different outputs, e.g., heat and electricity.
 For the modelling, the nominal performance of a generic transformer with several outputs, the respective output ratios, and an efficiency for each output need to be known.